-Newspaper Ad Notice of Public Hearing - Non-profit organizations and residents contact the office for more questions about public hearings time and location.
+1 Newspaper Ad Non- targeted/bro ad community Non-Profit Organization Notice of Public Hearing - Non-profit organizations and residents contact the office for more questions about public hearings time and location.
 Notice of Funding Availability and RFP - citizens and organizations contact the office to inquire about the grants available, qualifications, and requirements.
 Six proposals were received.
-Noticed of 30- Day and 5-Day community No public comment received.
-Not applicable, no public comments received. ----------------- -- -- ----------- ----------------------------------- --- --
+Noticed of 30- Day and 5-Day No public comment received.
+Not applicable, no public comments received. --- ----------------- --- -- ----------------------------------- ---